nota-github/AIC2024_Track1_Nota/README.md

 ```

 2. Generate datasets from videos
-- option1: In case you want to train object detection and re-identification models
+- Option1: In case you want to train object detection and re-identification models
 ```bash
 bash scripts/generate_all_datasets.sh
 ```

-- option2: in case you want to use pre-trained models
+- Option2: In case you want to use pre-trained models
 ```bash
 bash scripts/generate_only_frames.sh
 ```